 - People who can benefit from taking digestive enzyme supplements include those with inflammatory bowel disease, IBS, low stomach acid (hypochlorhydria), enzyme insufficiency, pancreatic insufficiency, autoimmune diseases, constipation, diarrhea and bloating.

 - Digestive enzyme supplement sources include fruits (especially pineapple and papaya), animals like ox or hog, and plant sources like probiotics, yeast and fungi.
-Proteins, sugars, starches and fats all require specific types of enzymes, so it’s best to get a supplement that covers all the bases (a full-spectrum enzyme blend).
+It’s best to get a supplement that covers all the bases (a full-spectrum enzyme blend).

 - Foods that can continue to provide you with natural digestive enzymes include pineapple, papaya, kiwi, fermented dairy, mango, miso, sauerkraut, kimchi, avocado, bee pollen, apple cider vinegar and raw honey.